tangollama/cis411_lab1/labreports/LAB_drewpoo99.md

 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

+* I would implement a microservices architecture for this change.
+I would create microservices to handle current features of the app, allowing them to be used across different platforms (web, native mobile).
+Microservices will be available to create API’s to allow for embedding in third party applications and for creating API’s to allow authorized apps to issue queries to access data for different uses such as research (3 and 4).
+We will be able to handle mass influxes of data by separating data ingestion into a separate microservice so it can run without the overhead of the rest of the app (1), and connecting them to data storage microservices for high-speed read and write queries (2).
+All of these microservices will allow for a highly scalable app that can accommodate large influxes of users and data creation.
+Keeping each microservice separate from each other but allowing for interconnectivity will allow for high performance during peak use periods as users will only need to utilize the services that are required for completing their current task, freeing resources for other users working on other tasks.
+The consequences of creating a microservice architecture is increased complexity.
+With the migration of MVC services to microservices and creation of new microservices, the application ecosystem will get considerably complex, however I believe the benefits will outweigh this consequence.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).